Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 \subsubsection{Unweighted ergodic average}

 By setting $w=1$ in (\ref{eq:weightedweighted}), we obtain the unweighted ergodic averages

-The norm convergence and pointwise almost everywhere convergence properties of (\ref{eq:unweighted}) as $N\to \infty$ have been studied by numerous mathematicians.
+Both norm and pointwise almost everywhere convergence of (\ref{eq:unweighted}) as $N\to \infty$ has been studied extensively.

-The $L^2(X)$ norm convergence of the averages \eqref{eq:unweighted} and more general cases is well understood, largely due to the pioneering work of Walsh \cite{W}.
-Before Walsh's contributions, there were many important works aimed at establishing $L^2(X)$ norm convergence for \eqref{eq:unweighted}.
-This includes fundamental work for linear polynomials due to Host--Kra \cite{HK05} and, independently, Ziegler \cite{Z1}.
-We also direct the reader to Leibman's appendix in \cite{Ber2}, which provides a comparative analysis of the characteristic factor constructions introduced by Host--Kra \cite{HK05} and Ziegler \cite{Z1}, demonstrating their equivalence.
+The $L^2(X)$ norm convergence of the averages \eqref{eq:unweighted} and more general cases is well understood, largely due to the definitive work of Walsh \cite{W}.
+Before \cite{W}, Host and Kra \cite{HK05}, and independently Ziegler \cite{Z1}, established $L^2(X)$ convergence of \eqref{eq:unweighted} for linear polynomials.
+We refer the reader to Leibman's appendix in \cite{Ber2}, which provides a comparative analysis of the characteristic factor constructions introduced by Host--Kra \cite{HK05} and Ziegler \cite{Z1}, showing their equivalence.
 The case of general polynomials was addressed by Leibman \cite{Le05}, Frantzikinakis--Kra \cite{FraKra}, and Host--Kra \cite{HK2}.
 In addition, the limiting function for \eqref{eq:unweighted} can be identified through the theory of Host--Kra factors \cite{HK05} and equidistribution on nilmanifolds \cite{Le05}.
-For the more general averages \beq \E_{n\in [N]} f_1(T_1^{P_1(n)}x)\cdots f_k(T_k^{P_k(n)}x),\qquad x\in X, \eeq where $T_1,\ldots,T_k:X\to X$ are commuting invertible measure-preserving transformations, Chu--Frantzikinakis--Host \cite{CFH} established $L^2(X)$ norm convergence for \eqref{commaveragesBerglesonopen} under the assumption that the polynomials $P_1,\ldots,P_k$ have different degrees; we refer to \cite{Tao,A2,H} for the case of linear polynomials.
-Walsh \cite{W} finally demonstrated norm convergence of~\eqref{commaveragesBerglesonopen} in the general cases, including scenarios involving noncommutative transformations $T_1,\ldots,T_k$ generating a nilpotent group.
-On the other hand, identifying the limit for general polynomial ergodic averages \eqref{commaveragesBerglesonopen} remains a well-known open problem in ergodic theory.
-Recently, a significant advancement was made by Frantzikinakis and Kuca \cite{FK25}, who identified the $L^2(X)$ limit for \eqref{commaveragesBerglesonopen} in the case of commuting transformations and linearly independent polynomials.
+For the more general averages \beq \E_{n\in [N]} f_1(T_1^{P_1(n)}x)\cdots f_k(T_k^{P_k(n)}x),\qquad x\in X, \eeq where $T_1,\ldots,T_k:X\to X$ are commuting invertible measure-preserving transformations, Chu--Frantzikinakis--Host \cite{CFH} established $L^2(X)$ norm convergence for \eqref{commaveragesBerglesonopen} under the assumption that the polynomials $P_1,\ldots,P_k$ have distinct degrees; we refer to \cite{A2,H,Tao} for the case of linear polynomials.
+Walsh \cite{W} finally established norm convergence of~\eqref{commaveragesBerglesonopen} in general cases, including the case of noncommutative transformations $T_1,\ldots,T_k$ which generate a nilpotent group.
+On the other hand, identifying the limit for general polynomial ergodic averages \eqref{commaveragesBerglesonopen} remains an open problem in ergodic theory.
+Recently, significant progress was made by Frantzikinakis and Kuca \cite{FK25}, who identified the $L^2(X)$ limit for \eqref{commaveragesBerglesonopen} in the case of commuting transformations and linearly independent polynomials.